g33kex/pyqrypto/docs/source/index.rst

 Welcome to pyqrypto's documentation!
 ====================================

 **pyrypto** is a library of reversible quantum circuits for basic functions used in classical cryptography.
-As of now it implements the ARX-box Alzette and its necessary gates.
+As of now it implements the ARX-box Alzette and the associated tweakable block cipher TRAX from the Sparkle-suite and their necessary gates.

 Because of the underlying architecture, right and left rotations are implemented for free without using any gate.